henpizza/NonogramSolver/README.md

 - Simply changing the data with PCA does not influence the results significantly.
 However, no dimensionality reduction was involved, since the input dimensions would be changed.

+- Convolutions are very important.

+- Tried the functional API in the dev branch.
+It seems to be comparatively slow.

 _Addendum_: